briansorahan/libchuck/README.md

 libchuck
 ========

-Turn chuck into an embeddable audio synthesis library
+Turn chuck into an embeddable audio synthesis library.